Connectoids II: existence of normal trees: Countable separation number

 \section{Countable separation number}

 In this section we discuss basic properties of connectoids with countable separation number and introduce two classes of connectoids without countable separation number.

 We recall the definition of countable separation number.
-A connected connectoid $(S, \cC)$ has \emph{countable separation number} if there exists a well-order $\leq$ of $S$ such that for any $s \in S$ there is a finite set $X \subseteq \ODown{s}_\leq$ with the property that the component in $\cK(S \setminus X)$ containing $s$ avoids $\ODown{s}_\leq$.
+A connected connectoid $(S, \cC)$ has \emph{countable separation number} if there exists a well-order $\leq$ of $S$ such that for every $s \in S$ there is a finite set $X \subseteq \ODown{s}_\leq$ with the property that the component in $\cK(S \setminus X)$ containing $s$ avoids $\ODown{s}_\leq$.
+A partial-order $\leq$ is \emph{well-founded} if there is no infinite $\leq$-descending sequence.
 We present the following equivalence: \begin{lemma} Let $(S, \cC)$ be a connected connectoid.
-The following properties are equivalent \begin{enumerate}[label=(\arabic*)] \item $(S, \cC)$ has countable separation number as witnessed by a well-order of order type $|S|$, \item $(S, \cC)$ has countable separation number, and \item there exists a well-founded partial order $\preceq$ of $S$ such that for any $s \in S$ \begin{enumerate}[label=(\roman*)] \item $\Down{s}_\preceq$ is finite, \item the component in $\cK(S \setminus \ODown{s}_\preceq)$ containing $s$ is subset of $\Up{s}_\preceq$. \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} \begin{description} \item[\labelcref{itm:csn_equiv_1} implies \labelcref{itm:csn_equiv_2}] Straight forward. \item[\labelcref{itm:csn_equiv_2} implies \labelcref{itm:csn_equiv_3}] Let $\leq$ be any well-order of $S$ witnessing countable separation number.
-Then for any $s \in S$ there exists a finite set $X_s \subseteq\ODown{s}_\leq$ such that the component in $\cK(S \setminus X_s)$ containing $s$ avoids $\ODown{s}_\leq$.
+The following properties are equivalent \begin{enumerate}[label=(\arabic*)] \item $(S, \cC)$ has countable separation number as witnessed by a well-order of order type $|S|$, \item $(S, \cC)$ has countable separation number, and \item there exists a well-founded partial order $\preceq$ of $S$ such that for every $s \in S$ \begin{enumerate}[label=(\roman*)] \item $\Down{s}_\preceq$ is finite, \item the component in $\cK(S \setminus \ODown{s}_\preceq)$ containing $s$ is subset of $\Up{s}_\preceq$. \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} \begin{description} \item[\labelcref{itm:csn_equiv_1} implies \labelcref{itm:csn_equiv_2}] Straightforward. \item[\labelcref{itm:csn_equiv_2} implies \labelcref{itm:csn_equiv_3}] Let $\leq$ be some well-order of $S$ witnessing countable separation number.
+Then for every $s \in S$ there exists a finite set $X_s \subseteq\ODown{s}_\leq$ such that the component in $\cK(S \setminus X_s)$ containing $s$ avoids $\ODown{s}_\leq$.
 We define a relation $\trianglelefteq$ with $u \trianglelefteq s$ if and only if $u \in X_s$.
 Let $\preceq$ be the reflexive and transitive closure of $\trianglelefteq$.
 Note that $\preceq$ respects $\leq$ by choice.